omgswap/omgswap-v2-site/src/pages/docs/v2/10-API/02-entities.md

 ### Transaction

-Transaction entities are created for each Ethereum transaction that contains an interaction within Uniswap contracts.
-This subgraph tracks Mint, Burn, and Swap events on the Uniswap core contracts.
+Transaction entities are created for each Ethereum transaction that contains an interaction within OMGSwap contracts.
+This subgraph tracks Mint, Burn, and Swap events on the OMGSwap core contracts.
 Each transaction contains 3 arrays, and at least one of these arrays has a length of 1.

 | Field Name  | Value Type | Description                                               |
 | ----------- | ---------- | --------------------------------------------------------- |